SQL WHERE and HAVING clause (with examples)

 Let's say we want to find all stores name and flavours' name that have "caramel" in it.
 This case uses two

-condition as show in the following query.
+HAVING condition as show in the following query.
 This query results in 106 rows.

 SELECT stores.name, string_agg(stocks.flavour, ', ') AS flavours